shunsuke227ono/algorithms/README.md

 Solutions for problems from programing competitions.
+Each source code includes questions as well.

 ## Data Structures